 The responsibility and levels of authority of the academy councils are set down in the Trust Scheme of Delegation and in the Academy Council Constitution and Terms of Reference.
-Schools that are in special measures or causing concern may have fewer delegated powers, e.g. no financial responsibilities to enable the academy council to focus on educational provision, behaviour and safeguarding.
+Schools that are in special measures or causing concern may have fewer delegated powers.